 An object (particle) can exist in two places at once.

 Changes to one of a ‘pair’ of twin particles will be reflected in the other instantaneously, regardless of distance between them, be it miles light-years or parsecs.
 Not at the speed of light, the presumed limit, but at instantaneous or infinite speed.
+When you add the recent discovery and production of Time Crystals, it’s not hard to see why I’m mesmerized.

 Now if I just had Mister Bowman here to help me over a few more of these conceptual humps I might actually be able to grab a vague idea of how that can be.